Sairyss/domain-driven-hexagon/README.md

 - Notify shipping department;
 - Perform other side effects that are not concern of an original buy operation domain.

 Typical approach that is used involves executing all this logic in a service that performs a buy operation.
+But this creates coupling between different subdomains.

-But a better approach would be dispatching a Domain Event.
+A better approach would be dispatching a Domain Event.
 You may perform any side effect operations just by subscribing to a Domain Event and creating as many event handlers as needed, without glueing any unrelated code to original domain that sends an event.

-Domain Events can be implemented using [Observer Pattern](https://refactoring.guru/design-patterns/observer).
+Domain Events can be implemented using [Observer](https://refactoring.guru/design-patterns/observer) or [Mediator](https://refactoring.guru/design-patterns/mediator) patterns.

 Example files: